nicholaschen09/link-health-scanner/README.md

 - `--outdated-days`: Threshold for flagging old `Last-Modified` headers (default 365).
 - `--include-external`: Audit off-domain links as well.
 - `--json`: Emit machine-readable JSON (omit for a text summary).
+- `--check-orphans`: Also flag orphan/sitemap-only routes (disabled by default to reduce noise).

 If you omit the URL argument, the CLI will prompt you for one interactively after launch.

 ### Output

-- Summaries list how many URLs were OK, broken, redirected, failed, outdated, and unused (orphans + sitemap-only).
+- Summaries list how many URLs were OK, broken, redirected, failed, and outdated.
+Enable the orphan option to also show unused counts.
-- Sections detail each broken link, redirect, server error, orphan page, sitemap-only entry, and page with outdated signals (including the referrers, HTTP status, and diagnostic notes).
+- Sections detail each broken link, redirect, server error, and page with outdated signals (including the referrers, HTTP status, and diagnostic notes).
+When orphan checking is enabled, you'll also see orphan pages and sitemap-only entries.
-- JSON output exposes the same data plus dedicated `unused_links` (orphans) and `sitemap_only_links` arrays for integration with CI or dashboards.
+- JSON output exposes the same data plus dedicated `unused_links` (orphans) and `sitemap_only_links` arrays whenever that feature is enabled.

 ### Notes

 - The crawler trims fragments, skips `mailto:`/`tel:`/`javascript:` pseudo links, and only follows HTTP/HTTPS URLs.
 - Redirect-heavy sites may count as multiple requests because the entire chain is recorded.
 - Use generous `--max-requests` / `--max-pages` values for larger sites, or keep them low (e.g., 50/200) for portfolios to avoid long runs.
+- Interactive mode lets you scan multiple URLs in one session; type `q` to exit when prompted for a URL.